VidTu/HCsCR/README.md

    a server-side opt-in to be allowed on Modrinth.
 I can see why Modrinth moderators don't want to have a mod like this on their platform, but I (personally) don't want to implement a server-side opt-in.
 2. *CurseForge*: I don't really like it, but I might publish this mod there in the future.

+## License

+This project provided under the [Apache 2.0](LICENSE) license.

+## Building

+### Preparation

+- Ensure JDK 21 (e.g. [Azul Zulu](https://www.azul.com/downloads/)) is installed and is on `PATH`
+  or/and in `JAVA_HOME` environmental variables. (you can have multiple JDKs on path, it'll pick up the correct one)
+- Anti-malware services may slow down building, but won't break it.
+If you want it, exclude this folder at your own risk.
+- You must have at least 4 GB of available RAM, 10 GB of available disk space, and an active internet connection.

+### Building

+1. Run `./gradlew build` (`gradlew build` for Windows).
+2. Grab JARs from `[game_version]/build/libs` folders.